phalcon-orphanage/docs/en/reference/models.rst

 Caching Resultsets
 ^^^^^^^^^^^^^^^^^^
-Access to database systems is often one of the most common bottlenecks in terms of performance.
-This is due to the complex connection process that PHP must do in each request to obtain data from the database.
-A well established technique to avoid the continuous access to the database is to cache resultsets that don't change frequently in a system with faster access (usually memory).
+Accessing database systems is often one of the most common bottlenecks in terms of performance.
+This is due to the complex connection processes that PHP must do in each request to obtain data from the database.
+A well established technique to avoid the continuous access to the database is to cache resultsets that don't change frequently using a system with faster access (usually memory).

-When :doc:`Phalcon\\Mvc\\Model <../api/Phalcon_Mvc_Model>` requires a service to cache resultsets, it will request it to the Dependency
-Injector Container with the convention name "modelsCache".
+When :doc:`Phalcon\\Mvc\\Model <../api/Phalcon_Mvc_Model>` requires a service to cache resultsets, it will request it to the Dependency Injector Container with the convention name "modelsCache".

 As Phalcon provides a component to cache any kind of data, we'll explain how to integrate it with Models.
-First you need to register it as a service in the services container:
+First you must to register it as a service in the services container:

 .. code-block:: php